TommyGong08/tommygong08.github.io/_projects_industry/1_ByteDance_Internship.md

 title: App automated testing tools Algorithm Development, ByteDance (2021.10-2022.2)
 ---

 From Oct 2021 to Feb 2022, I joined in Quality Lab, ByteDance, supervised by Zhao Zhang.
+During that time, my job was to develop and optimize algorithms for automated testing tools.

 ### Representative Work